Goal 11: Policies, processes and practices

 Our Global Development Institute and Manchester Institute for Collaborative Research on Ageing have worked with local residents on a women-led social movement in a local housing association and tower block adjacent to our University to ensure its future affordability, viability and prosperity as the residents create a “naturally-occurring retirement village”.

 The University of Manchester and Bruntwood SciTech, in close collaboration with Manchester City Council, are working on a joint venture, Sister.
 This project will transform the University’s former North Campus into a 4 million sq ft, globally competitive innovation district, elevating Manchester’s position as a national hub for science and technology.
-Our vision is for Sister to be internationally recognized as one of the world’s leading applied innovation districts.
-It will be home to the UK’s most exciting new ideas and disruptive technologies, with core specialisms in advanced materials, health innovation, digital technology, and biotech.
+Within this development, Sister aims to deliver over 1,500 new homes, designed to meet the needs of a diverse range of people living, working, and studying in the city.

-Planning development – new build standards
+Planning development – New build standards

 Building on brownfield sites